jmamedina/flutter/food_delivery/README.md

 Food Delivery Flutter App

-This Flutter app allows users to order food, view order history, and perform login and logout functions.
+This Flutter app allows users to: order food, view order history, perform login and logout functions.

 It communicates with the backend food delivery system to fetch food data and manage orders.

 特徴